polatengin/new-mexico/README.md

 Learn more about the [Azure Communication Services UI Library](https://azure.github.io/communication-ui-library/).
 The client-side application is a React based user interface.
 Alongside this front-end is a NodeJS web application powered by ExpressJS that performs functionality like minting new user tokens for each call participant.

-Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/azure/communication-services/samples/calling-hero-sample).

-Before contributing to this sample, please read our [contribution guidelines](./CONTRIBUTING.md).

 ![Homepage](./assets/homepage-sample-calling.png)

-## ❤️ Feedback

-We appreciate your feedback and energy helping us improve our services.
-[If you've tried the service, please give us feedback through this survey](https://microsoft.qualtrics.com/jfe/form/SV_9WTOR2ItSo0oFee).

 ## Prerequisites